 You will need to notify your supervisor and complete the COVID exposure workplace documentation where applicable.
 You will be off work:

-- At least 24 hours from improved symptoms and no fever without fever-reducing medication AND at least 5 days have passed since symptoms first appeared - May return to work if negative test is taken on or after day 5 from symptom onset (day 6) ANTIGEN TEST PREFERRED - Routine surveillance testing is not required for staff who have had a lab-confirmed case of COVID-19 in the last 90 days.
+- At least 24 hours from improved symptoms and no fever without fever-reducing medication AND at least 5 days have passed since symptoms first appeared - · Routine surveillance testing is not required for staff who have had a lab-confirmed case of COVID-19 in the last 30 days.